Welcome to the first instalment in our new ‘special edition’ series of blog articles focusing on siblings.

 7. Take action on issues that affect your siblings’ wellbeing and education

 8. Talk to siblings in the teenage years about plans for the future

 9. Give siblings permission and encouragement to enjoy and live their own lives

-10. Celebrate siblings’ achievements.
+10. Celebrate siblings’ achievements

 Where can I find information for my sibling child?

 In our 20 years of supporting siblings, we have learned how important it is for children and young people to have access to good quality information.
 YoungSibs is our online information service for siblings aged 7-17.
 The website provides a range of resources including age-appropriate information on disabilities and health conditions including Fragile X, autism, ADHD and learning disabilities.
-There is lots of information about how to cope with sibling life at school, maintaining good mental health and tips about what siblings can do if they are worried about
+There is lots of information about how to cope with sibling life at school, maintaining good mental health and tips about what siblings can do if they are worried about the future.

 Importantly, there is also information about finding ways to develop positive relationships with their brothers and sisters.
 Sibs also writes monthly blogs for children on relevant topics such as celebrating family occasions, changing schools or learning about new diagnoses.
 There is also the opportunity for siblings to write to a sibling advisor with any specific worries or problems, receiving a personalised response from the Sibs Team.